Claudio Abbado: Honours and awards

 Abbado received honorary doctorates from the universities of Ferrara (1990), Cambridge (1994), Aberdeen (1986) and Havana.

-On 30 August 2013, Giorgio Napolitano, President of Italy, appointed Abbado to the Italian Senate as a Senator for life, in honour of his "outstanding cultural achievements".
+On 30 August 2013, President Giorgio Napolitano, appointed Abbado to the Italian Senate as a Senator for life, in honour of his "outstanding cultural achievements".
 Abbado became a member of the Public Education and Cultural Heritage Commission of the Italian Senate on 25 September 2013.